My Quiet Kitchen

 • ½ teaspoon cloves

-3-photo collage showing mixing muffin batter and in pan.
+A collage showing how to mix the muffin batter and spoon it into the pan.

 1. In a medium bowl combine the dry ingredients.
 In a separate mixing bowl whisk together the wet ingredients.